 Horse sports such as chariot and riding races were part of the early Olympic games.
 Riding was first included in the 1900 Olympics and reappeared in 1912.
 Originally in the modern Olympics, only commissioned officers were allowed to compete.
 Beginning in 1952 rules were changed to allow civilians and women.
-Olympic equestrian events are one of a very few Olympic sports where women compete equally with men.
+Olympic equestrian events are one of the very few Olympic sports where women compete equally with men.

 - Eventing, Team Competition

 - Eventing, Individual Competition

 - Dressage, Team Competition

 - Dressage, Individual Competition